How Many Hills Are There

 |

-the tract west of the reservoir.
-But the steep edges of the reservoir site,
+of the reservoir.
+But the steep edges of the reservoir site, along with

 ||